 Substack has very limited subscriber data.
 You can see how many emails individual subscribers have opened, but not how they found you or where they subscribed.

-There are no segmentation capabilities either, which means you can’t send personalized messages to subscribers based on their interests or past interactions.
+There are no other segmentation capabilities other than subscription tiers.
 Instead of focusing on complex segmentation, Substack operates on the basic principle that only part of the content will be available for free users, while full content will be exclusively available to paid subscribers.
+You can’t send personalized messages to subscribers based on their interests or past interactions.

 On the other hand, Beehiiv has quite powerful segmentation capabilities!